-It is necessary to understand that cholesterol is a type of fat in the human body, more specifically a lipid , and that it can be good or bad for human health, depending on the levels of fat found in the body.
+It is necessary to understand that cholesterol is a type of fat in the human body, specifically lipid.
+It can be good or bad for human health, depending on the levels of fat found in the body.

-The second cholesterol, called LDL, is considered bad and dangerous for health, as it promotes clogging of the arteries.
+The second cholesterol, called LDL, is considered harmful and dangerous for health, as it promotes clogging of the arteries.
 You must know the functions of cholesterol.

-The functions of cholesterol are used by the body to restructure damaged cells and maintain physical health.
+The body uses the functions of cholesterol to restructure damaged cells and maintain physical health.
 This fat is present even in breast milk, playing a fundamental role in the nutrition and health of babies, who need rich foods and which promote the development of the entire nervous system.

 The functions of cholesterol can also help prevent many health problems.

-Cholesterol is necessary to build and maintain membranes; modulates membrane fluidity in the physiological temperature range.
+Cholesterol is necessary to build and maintain membranes; it modulates membrane fluidity in the physiological temperature range.

-The hydroxyl group in cholesterol interacts with the polar groups of membrane phospholipids and sphingolipids, while the steroid and hydrocarbon chain are incorporated into the membrane, along with the nonpolar fatty acid chain of the other lipids.
+The hydroxyl group in cholesterol interacts with the polar groups of membrane phospholipids and sphingolipids.
+At the same time, the steroid and hydrocarbon chain is incorporated into the membrane, along with the nonpolar fatty acid chain of the other lipids.

-Through interaction with phospholipid fatty acid chains, cholesterol increases the membrane of the container, which reduces the fluidity of the membrane.
-This structural role, cholesterol reduces the permeability of the plasma membrane to neutral solutes, protons (positive hydrogen ions) and sodium ions.
+Through interaction with phospholipid fatty acid chains, cholesterol increases the membrane of the container, reducing the membrane’s fluidity.
+In this structural role, cholesterol reduces the permeability of the plasma membrane to neutral solutes, protons (positive hydrogen ions), and sodium ions.

-Within the cell membrane, cholesterol also functions in intracellular transport, nerve conduction, and cell signaling.
+Cholesterol also functions in intracellular transport, nerve conduction, and cell signaling within the cell membrane.
 Cholesterol is essential for the structure and function of invaginate caveolae and clathrin-coated pits, including caveolae-dependent and clathrin-dependent endocytosis.

-The role of cholesterol in such endocytosis can be investigated by means of methyl beta cyclodextrin (MβCD) to remove cholesterol from the plasma membrane.
+The role of cholesterol in such endocytosis can be investigated using methyl beta cyclodextrin (MβCD) to remove cholesterol from the plasma membrane.

-Recently, cholesterol has also been implicated in cell and signaling processes, assisting in the formation of lipid rafts in the plasma membrane.
+Recently, cholesterol has also been implicated in cell and signaling processes, assisting in forming lipid rafts in the plasma membrane.

-Lipid raft formation brings receptor proteins into close proximity with high concentrations of molecules.
-In many neurons, a myelin sheath, rich in cholesterol, as it is derived from tight layers of Schwann cell membrane, provides insulation for more efficient conduction of impulses.
+Lipid raft formation brings receptor proteins into proximity with high concentrations of molecules.
+In many neurons, a myelin sheath, rich in cholesterol and derived from tight layers of Schwann cell membrane, provides insulation for more efficient conduction of impulses.

 Inside cells, cholesterol is the precursor molecule in several biochemical pathways.
-In the liver, cholesterol is converted into bile, which is stored in the gallbladder.
+In the liver, cholesterol is converted into bile, stored in the gallbladder.

-Bile contains bile salts, which solubilizes fats in the digestive tract and helps intestinal absorption of fat molecules, as well as the fat-soluble vitamins, A, D, E, and K.
+Bile contains bile salts, which solubilize fats in the digestive tract and help intestinal absorption of fat molecules, as well as the fat-soluble vitamins A, D, E, and K.

-Cholesterol is an important molecule and precursor for the synthesis of vitamin D and steroid hormones, including the adrenal gland of the hormones cortisol and aldosterone, as well as the sex hormones progesterone, estrogens, and testosterone and their derivatives.
+Cholesterol is an important molecule and precursor for the synthesis of vitamin D and steroid hormones, including the adrenal gland of cortisol and aldosterone and the sex hormones progesterone, estrogens, and testosterone, their derivatives.
 Some research indicates cholesterol may act as an antioxidant.

-It must be remembered, in addition to all the above, that cholesterol can be treated by drugs such as Lipitor.
+In addition to all the above, it must be remembered that cholesterol can be treated by drugs such as Lipitor.

-In summary, 9 main functions of cholesterol in our body are presented below
+In summary, nine main functions of cholesterol in our body are presented below.

 - Your body uses cholesterol to make the hormone that helps fight stress and protect you against heart disease and cancer.